 Kanna stretched an arm out desperately, but she was still too entrenched in the darkness to reach the end.
-She clawed her way closer to the opening, wading against the stream and the serpents, even though pushing against the current had started to exhaust her.
+She clawed her way closer to the opening, wading against the growing rapids of the stream and the serpents, even though pushing against the mix of currents had started to exhaust her.

 She slipped back.